linkin7/FoodTruck/README.md

 ## Functional Requirement

-- Logged out user can find nearest food truck, given user's current geo location.
+- Logged out user can find nearest food truck, given user's current address.
-- Logged in user can start a food truck service by submitting current location.
+- Logged in user can start a food truck servicing by submitting food truck address.
 - Logged in users can't try nearest food truck feature.
 For that they need to log out. (limitation)
 - A registered user can start only one food truck service.